Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Conclusion

-Importantly, while several other modified gravity has been designed to explain observational phenomena, the Machian gravity model stands apart from these theories as it emerges from a purely mathematical quest to formulate Mach's principle.
+Finally and most importantly, while several other modified gravity has been designed to explain observational phenomena, the MG model stands apart from these theories as it emerges from a purely mathematical quest to formulate Mach's principle.
 Notably, this model adeptly explains the galactic velocity profiles of 154 SPARC galaxies, demonstrating remarkable agreement.
-For the remaining 21 galaxies, discrepancies in the mass model are apparent, suggesting potential inaccuracies.
-We are confident that refining the mass model for these galaxies through parameter adjustments, such as varying the mass-to-light ratio, could potentially align their velocities with the predictions of the Machian gravity model.
+For the remaining 21 galaxies, discrepancies in the mass model are apparent, suggesting potential inaccuracies in those data.
+We are confident that refining the mass model for these galaxies through parameter adjustments, such as varying the mass-to-light ratio, could potentially align their velocities with the predictions of the MG model.